Seijun Suzuki – An Annotated Filmography (1956-1963)

 Detective Bureau 2-3: Go to Hell Bastards!
 (1963)

-Joe Shishido had small parts in The Boy Who Come Back and Voice Without a Shadow, but it is here that one of the most beautiful love stories between a filmmakers camera and his leading man starts.
-There’s something Shishido’s deviant smile that very much animates Suzuki’s gaze.
-Detective Bureau 2-3 is one of those Suzuki films that erases the space between violent film noir and the musical given how Suzuki sees no difference in staging one or another.
-Edited so every cut counts as a slap in the audience’s face.
+Joe Shishido had small parts in The Boy Who Come Back and Voice Without a Shadow, but it is here that one of the most beautiful love stories between a filmmaker’s camera and his leading man starts.
+There’s something about Shishido’s deviant smile that very much animates Suzuki’s gaze.
+Detective Bureau 2-3 is one of those Suzuki films that erases the space between violent film noir and the musical, given how Suzuki sees no difference in staging one or another.
+It is edited, so every cut counts as a slap in the audience’s face.
 And also one of those Japanese society upside down portraits that more than justify the secondary title “Go to Hell Bastards!”.

 Youth of the Beast (1963)